 Doctor ordered that we both take Syrup of Ipecac, then we spent the night hugging separate toilets, tossing up everything from the toenails forward.
 Between vomits, I hugged Bonnie and told her goodbye, before my Dad took her to live amongst the sheep.

 This began a pattern I didn’t realize until just last weekend.
 Whenever something cool is about to happen (or has just happened) I get food poisoned.
 Which might make you say, “Well, you do have anxiety, so maybe it’s just a physical manifestation of that.”

 Maybe sometimes, but sometimes it happens when cool stuff that is a complete surprise to me.
 Like my first adult experience with food poisoning.

-Chicago, mid 1990’s, my cd playlist consisted of County Crows, Rage Against the Machine and Lilith Fair ladies.
-I was in the middle of Stage Managing a run of The Caine Mutiny Court Marshal at The Red Orchid Theatre.
+Chicago, mid-1990’s, my cd playlist consisted of County Crows, Rage Against the Machine and Lilith Fair ladies.
+I was in the middle of Stage Managing a run of The Caine Mutiny Court Martial at The Red Orchid Theatre.
 There was myself and a cast of, I wanna say 12, men.
 Tracy Letts was the star, Wilson Milam directed and Michael Shannon ran front of house.
 There is a reason I’m name dropping, even though at the time I had no idea how successful any of those guys were going to be.
 (I mean, Tracy had already had success with Bug and Killer Joe, but we were just theatre people in Chicago, putting on a show and having a good time.)